If you know, you know.

 Camp towel

-House Rules
+Park Rules

 🔇Quiet hours: 10 PM – 6 AM.
 This is a park rule and it's enforced.
 Keep it mellow after 10.

-🚫No glass.
-Period.
+🚫One absolute rule: no glass anywhere on the grounds.
+Park rule, strictly enforced.
 Cans, plastic, aluminum only.
 If it's glass, leave it in the car.

 🔥Fires in fire rings only.
 We'll provide firewood for the community fire.
 Collecting wood in the park is prohibited.